MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/msmq/Send-MsmqQueue.md

 ## PARAMETERS

 ### -AcknowledgeType
-Specifies the type of acknowledgements supported by Messaging Queue.
+Specifies the type of acknowledgment message that Message Queuing returns to one or more remote queues.

 ```yaml
 Type: AcknowledgeTypes